tomjoht/tomjoht.github.io/_posts/2021/2/2021-02-15-first-observations-on-checklist.md

 ## Observation 1: Two levels for checklists

 Many characteristics for docs can only be assessed when you're much more familiar with the docs.
 For example, you can't know if the steps are accurate unless you go through the steps.
 You can't know if the docs are consistent unless you've read all the documentation.
 You can't know if the code works unless you can run it in a test environment.
 It might take more than a year working with the docs to be able to make these kinds of assessments.
 In fact, you can't even tell if screenshots or other visuals are accurate without more familiarity.
-Because of this, I separated the checklist into a [first-level checklist](/learnapidoc/docapis_metrics_first_level_checklist) and a [second-level checklist](/learnapidoc/docapis_metrics_second_level_checklist).
+Because of this, I separated the checklist into a first-level checklist and a second-level checklist.

 The first-level checklist identifies criteria that you can evaluate without much familiarity with the content.
 For example, you can see if there's a getting started tutorial, a product overview, code samples, etc. Then later, in the second-level checklist, you can assess whether the instructions are consistent from topic to topic, whether the code in the tutorials matches any sample apps available, whether the terms listed in the glossary match usage in the docs, and so on.

+**Feb 8, 2022 update:** I consolidated the checklists into a [single checklist](/learnapidoc/docapis_quality_checklist.html).
+See [Updated Metrics and Measurement section in API course to remove quantification](/blog/updated-api-measurement-section) for details.

 ## Observation 2: Limit the scope